Forest Fire Risks to Cultural Heritage: a STORM Project Presentation

 When evaluating the fire risks to cultural resources, the focus is typically on buildings and artifacts, with forest or vegetation fires considered in a relatively limited number of cases.

 The technical literature addressing the protection of cultural heritage from fire risks often overlooks this specific aspect.
 One of the few comprehensive documents that delves into this issue is the Wildland Fire report on Ecosystems Effects of Fire on Cultural Resources and Archeology, published by the United States Department of Agriculture.
+To address the risks associated with vegetation fires, the report categorises types of fires into three main areas:

 1. Risk to artifacts caused by vegetation fires;